 We do not have state licensure in the United States to distribute EGRIFTA SV®, Trogarzo® or any other product we may acquire or in-license and we have not made any application to obtain the licenses required in order to distribute a drug product in the United States.
-Our supply chain model is based upon that fact and the distribution of EGRIFTA SV® and Trogarzo® in the United States is done through RxCrossroads which currently holds all state licensure required to distribute a drug product in every American state.
-Although potential alternative third-party service providers have been identified to replace RxCrossroads in the event that it becomes unable to distribute $EGRIFTA\ SV^{\otimes}$ and Trogarzo $^{\otimes}$ , we have not entered into any agreements with them and no assurance can be given that such providers would enter into any agreement with us on terms satisfactory to us.
+Our supply chain model is based upon that fact and the distribution of EGRIFTA SV® and Trogarzo® in the United States is done through McKesson which currently holds all state licensure required to distribute a drug product in every American state.
+Although potential alternative third-party service providers have been identified to replace McKesson in the event that it becomes unable to distribute EGRIFTA SV® and Trogarzo®, we have not entered into any agreements with them and no assurance can be given that such providers would enter into any agreement with us on terms satisfactory to us.

-Syneos Health, Inc. ("Syneos") continues to provide us with support for the commercialization of $EGRIFTA\ SV^{@}$ and Trogarzo® in the United States through the provision of personnel as part of the managed market and reimbursement teams.
-Although we are aware that there exist other third-party services providers that could provide the same services as Syneos, we have not entered into any agreements with them nor conducted any audit on them.
+Syneos Health, Inc. ("Syneos") continues to provide us with support for the commercialization of EGRIFTA SV® and Trogarzo® in the United States through the provision of personnel as part of the managed market and reimbursement teams.
+Although we are aware that there exist other third-party service providers that could provide the same services as Syneos, we have not entered into any agreements with them nor conducted any audit on them.
 If we need to find another third-party service provider for some or all of the services provided by Syneos, it will be time-consuming and will be disruptive to our business.
 In addition, there can be no assurance that we will be able to find such third-party service provider if we are unable to agree on the terms and conditions of an agreement with them.

 Finally, we may retain contract research organizations ("CROs") to support us with the conduct of clinical trials from time to time.
 These CROs will be tasked with the recruitment of patients, negotiations of clinical study agreements with various clinics and the monitoring of those clinics in connection with our clinical trials.
 If these CROs default on their covenants or are found, for instance, to be in violation of applicable laws, our clinical trials could be delayed, and any timelines set forth in our public communications could be wrong.
-In addition, if these CROs are found to be in violation of applicable laws, any data generated in the course of our clinical trials could be questioned by regulatory agencies and this could lead to a rejection of any data submitted to those regulatory agencies at the time of submitting a sBLA or NDA seeking the approval of our products.
+In addition, if these CROs are found to be in violation of applicable laws, any data generated in the course of our clinical trials could be questioned by regulatory agencies and this could lead to a rejection of any data submitted to those regulatory agencies at the time of submitting a sBLA or New Drug Application (" NDA") seeking the approval of our products.

 Our reliance on single third-party service providers for some of our core business activities exposes us to a number of risks.
-For instance, we may be subject to delays in, or suspension of, the manufacturing of EGRIFTA SV®, the F8 Formulation and Trogarzo® if a third-party manufacturer: (a) becomes unavailable to us, or to TaiMed, for any reason, including as a result of the failure to comply with GMP regulations; (b) experiences manufacturing problems or other operational failures, such as labour disputes, equipment failures or unplanned facility shutdowns required to comply with GMP, or damage from any event, including fire, flood, earthquake, business restructuring, labour disputes or insolvency; or (c) fails to perform its contractual obligations under our agreement, such as failing to deliver the quantities requested on a timely basis or not meeting product specifications.
+For instance, we may be subject to delays in, or suspension of, the manufacturing of EGRIFTA SV® and Trogarzo® if a third-party manufacturer: (a) becomes unavailable to us, or to TaiMed, for any reason, including as a result of the failure to comply with GMP regulations; (b) experiences manufacturing problems or other operational failures, such as labour disputes, equipment failures or unplanned facility shutdowns required to comply with GMP, or damage from any event, including fire, flood, earthquake, business restructuring, labour disputes, epidemics including global health concerns, or insolvency; (c) fails to perform its contractual obligations under our agreement, such as failing to deliver the quantities requested on a timely basis or not meeting product specifications; (d) makes errors in manufacturing raw materials, components or products that could negatively affect the efficacy or safety of our products or cause delays in the shipment.